mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

   og_image: images/resurrecting-3/cover.jpg
 ---

+In this post, I show how to make it safe to modify the low-level logic of a legacy Python library.
+And I'll address the strange issues that arise when you combine Docker with code coverage tools.

+This is the final post in a three-part series about how I resurrected [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger), a library that uses machine learning to parse raw recipe ingredients (e.g., "2 cups milk") into structured data.
+Read [part one](/resurrecting-1/) for the full context, but the short version is that I discovered an abandoned library and brought it back to life so that it could power my SaaS business:

 * [Part One: Resuscitation](/resurrecting-1/) - In which I nurse the code back to health so that it runs on any modern system
 * [Part Two: Stabilization](/resurrecting-2/) - In which I prevent functionality from regressing while I restore the code
 * **Part Three: Rehabilitation (this post)** - In which I fix the code's most egregious bugs and begin refactoring